 Campus Transformation Update

-Construction continues on our Dearborn campus as we make way for our new central campus building planned near Oakwood Blvd. and Village Rd.
-On Monday, July 6 we will begin preliminary construction which includes drilling at the site of central campus building.
+Construction continues on our Dearborn campus as we make way for our 2-million-square-foot new central campus building planned near Oakwood Boulevard and Village Road.
+During the week of March 29, we will begin preparation for our building foundation.
+This work includes drilling at the construction site.
 As a result, you may experience noise and vibration.

 Questions or concerns: